-Ever feel like you are constantly surrounded by piles and piles (and piles!!) of paperwork?
+Ever feel like you’re constantly surrounded by piles and piles (and piles!!) of paperwork and random papers?

-In fact, sometimes it feels like we’re downright drowning in paper around here!
+In fact, sometimes it feels like we’re downright drowning in the paper around here!

-Paperwork ends up taking over the dining room table, mail clutters up the front hall, and baskets of magazines and catalogues sit, unread, in living room corners.
-We can’t find the things we need or want, so when we have to quickly search for something, we end up reprinting it or looking it up online because it’s too much hassle to sort through the piles (and piles!) to find it.
+Paperwork ends up taking over the dining room table, mail clutters up the front hall, baskets of magazines and catalogs sit, unread, in living room corners, and we end up with even more paper lying around after reprinting what we were looking for in the first place, simply because it’s too much of a hassle to sift through the piles of paper lying around.

-On school mornings, we can’t find the things we need or want.
-We end up forgetting and we’re delayed getting out the door or rushing out in a panic.
-The kids are stressed, we’re stressed.
+On school mornings, we end up forgetting what we need or want, becoming delayed getting out the door or rushing out in a panic–which makes the kids and everyone else stressed.

 Start decluttering your home with our Clutter Free Cheat Sheet.
 Simply click the button below to get your Clutter Free Cheat Sheet delivered straight to your inbox!